sporniket/gencode/README.md

 **gencode – Sporniket's toolbox for generating code** is a code generator.
 For now it can generate a set of blanks cpp files and their header files, with parameters to have proper licence notice, copyright notices and taylored header guards.

+### What's new in version 1.1.0

+A new generator is available to create a test runner for a source library project.

+* Resolves #6 : [gencpp] 'gencpp sourcelib-testing'

 ### What's new in version 1.0.1

 Change entry point from `gncpp` to `gencpp`, as expected by the READMEs.